supercrytoking/discord-bot-boilerplate/README.md

 # FAQ
 **How can I change the bot's prefix?**
-- The prefix is defined in the `bot-settings.json` file.
+- The prefix is defined in the `.env` file.

 **Does this bot moderation feature commands like `!purge`, `!kick`, and `!ban`?**
 - It does not.
 This is boilerplate for developers to develop their own commands for their Discord server—not quite a moderation/utility bot.